shakacode/shakapacker/README.md

 #### React

+See here for detailed instructions on how to [configure Shakapacker to bundle a React app](./docs/react.md) (with optional HMR).

-See customization example the [Customizing Babel Config](./docs/customizing_babel_config.md) for React configuration.
+See also [Customizing Babel Config](./docs/customizing_babel_config.md) for an example React configuration.

 #### Typescript
 ...if you are using typescript, update your `tsconfig.json`